2024 Wisconsin State Assembly election: District 14

 Incumbent Democrat Robyn Vining was moved into the neighboring 13th district due to redistricting, leaving this district open.
-In the primary Angelito Tenorio, a candidate for Wisconsin Treasurer in 2022 Wisconsin State Treasurer election and former West Allis alderman, defeated business owner Brady Coulthard and social worker Nathan Kieso.
-Tenorio defeated Republican Jim Engstrand and Independent Steven Shevey in the general election.
+In the primary, Angelito Tenorio, a candidate for State Treasurer in 2022 and former West Allis alderman, defeated business owner Brady Coulthard and social worker Nathan Kieso.
+Tenorio defeated Republican Jim Engstrand and Independent perennial candidate Steven Shevey in the general election.